-In addition to the general sessions open to all attendees on Wednesday, Thursday and Friday morning, two concurrent afternoon sessions are planned for Thursday.
+In addition to the general sessions on Wednesday, Thursday and Friday mornings, two concurrent afternoon sessions are planned for Thursday.
 Topics will include benchmarking, disaster recovery, risk management, research and development, tax credits, finding and keeping talented workers, accounting, and tax updates.

-The registration fee is $425 per person through March 23 and increases to $475 beginning March 24.
-No refunds after March 30.
+Registration is $425 per person through March 22 and $475 after that.
+No refunds will be made after March 29.
 A registration form and a detailed list of events are available at pork.org/pmc.